ntclark/Common/Readme.md

 you are interested in, then you should be able to build that other one out of the box.
 No "configure", no make, no make install.
 Granted, I have the luxury of only one platform, and maybe if other's did, their build process would be easy too, I don't know.

-I expect you to define, as a permanent environment variable, the GSYSTEM_HOME variable that points to that one and only one location where all of the common files shall be placed.
-Note that "common files" ALSO includes built artifacts, that is, the exes and '.dlls.
+I would like you to define, as a permanent environment variable, the GSYSTEM_HOME variable that points to that one and only one location where all of the common files shall be placed.
+Note that "common files" ALSO includes built artifacts, that is, the '.exes and '.dlls.
 Typically, you should be able to run from that location pretty much for every project.

 As for "that other" repository that you are trying to build - it never ever cares where on your machine you've cloned it